wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Kiss your Gmail problems good-bye with Postman, the first and only OAuth-enabled SMTP Plugin for WordPress.
+Kiss your Email problems good-bye with Postman, the first and only OAuth-enabled SMTP Plugin for WordPress.
 Never give out your password again!

 == Description ==